 Open Sunday-Thursday from 11 a.m. to 9 p.m. and Friday-Saturday from 11 a.m. to 10 p.m.

 VENTANA GRILL ($$-$$$)

 This exceptional restaurant offers spectacular Pacific Ocean views and superb coastal fusion cuisine.
 The upscale menu is based on a blend of South American and Mexican flavors, with a touch of California and the Mediterranean.
 Appetizers include soups, chicken wings with Chipotle, and tacos on fresh homemade tortillas.
 For the evening main course (served with beans and poblano rice), try the Chimichurri steak or pork chop with fresh pineapple salsa.
-And for dessert, opt for the chocolate fondue with churros and fruit, or plantains sautéed with rum.
+And for dessert, you could choose the chocolate fondue with churros and fruit, or plantains sautéed with rum for exemple..
 A pure delight!

 *** Hours may vary ***

 Where to sleep ?